Santa Marta

 Having lived in the shadow of Cartagena for many years, Santa Marta is now emerging as a serious contender to the crown of Colombian tourist capital.

-While Cartagena serves as the Caribbean coast's main attraction for package tourists and anyone else with relatively deep pockets, Santa Marta and the surrounding region has emerged as the coast's most popular destination for backpackers and budget travellers.
+While Cartagena serves as the Caribbean coast's main attraction for package tourists and anyone else with relatively deep pockets, the Magdalenan capital and the surrounding region has emerged as the coast's most popular destination for backpackers and budget travellers.

 Guides in this Section